simontegg/wriitngs/fairshares.md

 After the 9 month initial build we anticpate negotiating a subscription/maintenance contract with MSD and initiate negotiations with other agencies.
 Subscription/maintence costs could be in the order of $20k-$200k annually per agency depending on how integral it was to agency workflows.

 A further source of potential revenue is contracts to build custom integrations with their IT systems.
 These could be very valuable to, or required by agencies.
-However, custom integrations are labour intensive, usually do not scale beyond a specific agency, and can complicate the product.
+However, custom integrations are labour intensive, may not scale beyond a specific agency, and can complicate the product.
 We note a tension here between the needs of an agency and the need of the Accreditron business to diversify beyond short-term contracts.

 In the long run maintenance/subscription contracts could be a substantial revenue source.
 The problem is that Accreditron faces a funding shortfall of uncertain length **after** the initial 9 month build and **before** enough margin on maintenance contracts has kicked in.